ryantd42/NY-Legislative-Git/2023/A2191A-2023/bill.md

  that person at birth, including, but not limited to, the status of being transgender[.]; AND
-  (D) THE TERM "HOMELESSNESS" MEANS THE SET OF CIRCUMSTANCES IN WHICH AN INDIVIDUAL OR FAMILY IS UNDOMICILED, HAS NO FIXED ADDRESS, LACKS A FIXED REGULAR NIGHTTIME RESIDENCE, RESIDES IN A  PLACE  NOT  DESIGNED  FOR  OR ORDINARILY  USED  AS  A  REGULAR SLEEPING ACCOMMODATION FOR HUMAN BEINGS (SUCH AS A HALLWAY, BUS STATION, LOBBY OR SIMILAR PLACE), RESIDES  IN  A HOMELESS SHELTER, RESIDES IN A RESIDENTIAL PROGRAM FOR VICTIMS OF DOMES- TIC VIOLENCE, OR RESIDES IN A HOTEL/MOTEL ON A TEMPORARY BASIS.
+  (D) THE TERM "HOMELESSNESS" MEANS THE SET OF CIRCUMSTANCES IN WHICH AN INDIVIDUAL OR FAMILY LACKS A  FIXED,  REGULAR,  AND  ADEQUATE  NIGHTTIME RESIDENCE,  RESIDES  IN A PLACE NOT DESIGNED FOR OR ORDINARILY USED AS A REGULAR SLEEPING ACCOMMODATION FOR HUMAN BEINGS, SUCH AS A  CAR,  PUBLIC SIDEWALK  OR  STREET,  HALLWAY,  BUS  OR TRAIN STATION, LOBBY OR SIMILAR PLACE, RESIDES IN A RESIDENTIAL PROGRAM FOR VICTIMS OF DOMESTIC VIOLENCE OR RUNAWAY AND HOMELESS YOUTH, OR RESIDES IN A  SUPERVISED  PUBLICLY  OR PRIVATELY OPERATED SHELTER DESIGNED TO PROVIDE TEMPORARY LIVING ARRANGE- MENTS,  INCLUDING HOTELS AND MOTELS PAID FOR BY FEDERAL, STATE, OR LOCAL GOVERNMENT PROGRAMS OR BY CHARITABLE ORGANIZATIONS, CONGREGATE SHELTERS, SAFE HAVENS OR TRANSITIONAL HOUSING.
   § 3.
+Paragraph (a) of subdivision 4-c of section 837 of the  executive
+ law,  as  amended by chapter 118 of the laws of 2022, is amended to read as follows:
+  (a) In cooperation with the chief administrator of the courts as  well as  any  other public or private agency, including law enforcement agen- cies, collect, maintain, analyze and make  public  statistical  and  all other  information  and  data  with respect to the number of hate crimes reported to or investigated by the division of  state  police,  and  all other  police  or peace officers, the number of persons arrested for the commission of  such  crimes,  the  offense  for  which  the  person  was arrested,  the  demographic data of the victim or victims of such crimes including, but not limited to, race, color, national  origin,  ancestry, gender,  gender  identity  or  expression, religion, religious practice, age, disability, HOMELESSNESS or sexual orientation  of  a  person,  the demographic data of the person or persons arrested for the commission of such crimes including, but not limited to, race, color, national origin, ancestry,  gender,  gender  identity  or expression, religion, religious practice, age, disability,  HOMELESSNESS  or  sexual  orientation  of  a person,  the  county within which the arrest was made and the accusatory instrument filed, the disposition of the  accusatory  instrument  filed, including, but not limited to, as the case may be, dismissal, acquittal, the  offense to which the defendant pled guilty, the offense the defend- ant was convicted  of  after  trial,  and  the  sentence  imposed.
+Data collected  shall  be  used for research or statistical purposes only and shall not contain information that may reveal the identity of any  indi- vidual.
+The division shall include the statistics and other information required by this subdivision in an annual report submitted to the gover- nor, the speaker of the assembly, the temporary president of the senate, the chair of the assembly codes committee, the chair of the senate codes committee, the attorney general and the chief  administrative  judge  of the  office  of  court  administration.
+Such  annual reports shall be a public record.
+  § 4.
 This act shall take effect immediately.